nus-cs2113-AY1920S2/tp/docs/UserGuide.md

-#### 4.1.7 Sort all existing student lists from the student list collection by name `studentlist sort`
+#### 4.1.7 Sort all existing student lists from the student list collection by name
 Sort all existing student lists from the student list collection by name.
 Regardless whether the lists are in order, this command will force all existing lists to be sorted by their name.